Diamonds Are Forever

 Bruce Glover - Mr. Wint

-Four 302 Mach1 were used to perform the famous stunt, but the driver failed.
+Four 302 Mach1 were used to perform the famous stunt, but the driver Everett Creach failed and put them on the roof.

 The stunt was finally done with a 351 M-code Mach 1 which is 1F05M160938.